paritytech/xcm-docs/src/fundamentals/weight_and_fees.md

 Some systems have the concept of *gas metering*, which is calculated during execution and only measures execution time.
 Weight, however, is static, defined beforehand, which makes XCM execution lighter by not including gas metering.

-The main two stages of XCM where fees are paid are *sending* the message and actually *executing* it.
+The principle behind weight payment is to pay for what you use, so the two stages of XCM where fees are paid are *sending* the message and actually *executing* it.
-The fees for sending need to be paid on the local system, usually by the origin of the message.
+The fees for sending are paid on the local system, usually by the origin of the message, because we are using the message delivery mechanism maintained by the origin.
-The fees for execution, however, need to be paid in the destination system, via the `BuyExecution` instruction.
+Similarly, the execution fees are paid on the destination system, via the `BuyExecution` instruction.
+In other words, XCMs are paid for via their own instructions.
 We'll talk more about `BuyExecution` in the [fee handling chapter](TODO:add_link).

 XCM is agnostic, which means it doesn't assume fees need to be paid.